agilepro/epiconsciousness/docs/Religion/Apologetics/scientific-consensus.md

 ## Science Should be Challenged

-_The apolgist would like you to believe science is accepted on faith without question._
+_The apologist would like you to believe science is accepted on faith without question._

 Of course this is true: everyone should be skeptical of any claim, nobody is more rigorously skeptical than the method of science done today.
 The point of a peer reivew is to ask all those questions, and to reject anything that has no solid foundation.
 To check that all the right procedures were done, and that all the right data is there.
 It is not perfect, but science has been responsible for every advancement in any field that we have today.